Why I hate ticks and how to prevent tick bites

 Observed logically, this disgust of mine has no solid foundation.
 After all, I have traveled to some of the wilder places on this earth, braving countless encounters with wildlife, large and small.
 I’ve scraped leeches from my legs after wading in southern swamps, ducked and swatted calmly through African jungles, casually brushed spiders (even poisonous ones) from my skin, swum with sharks, paddled with crocodiles, even wandered on foot among lions and hyenas.
+I know how to prevent tick bites!
 Yet all my wife has to do is hint that a tick might be crawling on my person and I begin hopping and bounding around in a state of near hysteria.
 Of course, she takes far too much delight in creating fictitious ticks for her personal entertainment.
 She knows I hate ticks.

 A tick hug lying in wait – another reason I hate ticks